Excerpt from my book, Passive Income: Create Passive Income Streams with Little to No Investment

-A discussion about passive income and making money online invites a more in-depth conversation about online marketplaces.
+A discussion about passive income and making money online invites a more in-depth conversation about online marketplaces and freelancing sites.
 An online marketplace is a type of e-commerce site where multiple third parties provide products and services with transactions processed by the market operator.
-Marketplaces offer a wide selection, product and service availability is high, and prices are more competitive compared to standalone sites.
-Frequently visited online marketplaces include:
+Marketplaces offer a wide selection of products and services compared with stand-alone sites.
+Examples of online marketplaces include:

 - Apple App Store

 - Creative Market

 There are many advantages and disadvantages to using marketplaces, which we can review.

 Advantages for Sellers (You and I)

 - Marketplaces offer plenty of traffic and customers, so they are perfect for making money fast.